flypenguin/python-dagster-real-world-example/BLOG_POST.md

 really doesnt help here.
 So, let's get started right "the right way (tm)".

+I will follow the [tutorial](https://docs.dagster.io/tutorial), and start using (almost) exactly their examples, so in the beginning you can cross-reference if you want to.
+I intend to diverse, though, to get my use cases done.

 ```bash
 # set up a project with dagster, dagit and pandas as requirements first,
 # i assume you know how to do this. then ...